Samplasion/blog/_posts/2020-05-30-how-to-install-developer-tools-on-mac-without-xcode.md

 xcode-select: note: install requested for command line tools
 {% endhighlight %}

-{% capture code %}
+{% capture code %}xcode-select --install
-xcode-select --install
-xcode-select: note: install requested for command line tools
+xcode-select: note: install requested for command line tools{% endcapture %}
-{% endcapture %}
 {% include highlight.html lang="bash" code=code host="Users-Mac" output="2" %}

 A new window should appear.
 Click on the **Install** button and wait for it to finish installing.